pachun/react-native-use-app-lifecycle/README.md

 ## Motivation

 Test driving code is nice.
-[Writing tests for ref code](https://reactnative.dev/docs/appstate) sucks.
-Use this package to avoid TDDing ref code and improve the readability of your test _a little bit_.
+Writing tests for [ref code](https://reactnative.dev/docs/appstate) sucks.
+Use this package to avoid TDDing ref code and improve the readability of your tests _a little bit_.

 I use this package [to check for and download Over-The-Air (OTA) expo updates](https://github.com/pachun/simple-expo-update).